Joshua Peters, M.A., R.P.

 Professionally, I draw from a rich background of experience within the mental health field, including both clinical and research positions.
 I began my journey in the mental health field working with clients in crisis at the Distress Centre in Ottawa, Ontario.
 In this role I was directly responsible for the wellbeing of individuals who were experiencing distress and suicidal ideation.
 I have also conducted research in the area of couple relationships at the Couples Research Laboratory (University of Ottawa) aiding in research on LGBTQ couples and intimate partner violence.
 Lastly, over the past several years, I have gained experience at Saint Paul University’s Counseling Centre and CFIR’s Ottawa location.
 At these two settings, I worked with clients experiencing a wide range of issues, including diagnosable disorders, and other psychological issues, as well as couple clients from diverse backgrounds.
 These settings provided me with experience, skills, and the theoretical foundation to provide therapy to a diverse range of clients.

 I am currently registered with the College of Psychotherapist of Ontario and have received a Master of Arts Degree in Counselling (Couples & Family Specialization) from the University of Ottawa (Saint Paul University).
+I am a Psychotherapist at CFIR, working on the supervision of Dr. Dino Zuccarini, C.Psych.

 - Anger & Emotion Regulation